cyrilwongmy/stitches/README.md

 This repository contains the Needle library homeworks together from [the dlsys course](https://dlsyscourse.org/), a deep learning library designed for educational purposes.
 This repository is intended to help learners debug and finish the homework assignments in an easy way.

+Jupyter notebook is only for reference.
+If you want to run the code, please use the test suite in command line or vscode debugger.

 ## Homeworks

 Each homework without a solution is put into a separate branch and can be accessed by checking out the corresponding branch.
 The branches are named as follows: